stefan-hoeck/idris2-pack/README.md

 The build tool can run executables, both from local packages as well as from installed applications.
-Use `--args` to pass on command line arguments (making sure to properly quote them):
+Use `--args` to pass on command-line arguments (making sure to properly quote them):

 ```sh